-Mr Singh receives a base pay that comprises the fixed component of pay and the potential for rewards, which reflects the market value for his role.
+Mr Singh receives a base salary that comprises the fixed component of salary and the potential for rewards, which reflects the market value for his role.
 The base salary is reviewed annually by the Remuneration Committee at the commencement of each financial year.

-There are no guaranteed base pay increases fixed in the executive's contract.
+There are no guaranteed base salary increases fixed in the executive's contract.